 What This Means for Your Business

-Think about the problem you’re really solving for your biggest customers, your whales, and take it from there.
+Think about the problem you’re really solving for your best customers, your whales, and take it from there.
 Develop a product pyramid that offers a suite of complementary products and services to address those needs.
 Create a subscription program that encourages customers to move up the pyramid, from an enticing introductory offer up to the biggest subscription package that offers convenience and exclusive access.

 The writing is on the wall: Consumers are looking for the convenience, ease, and flexibility that subscription services offer.
 When you embrace those central tenets of the new consumer mindset and create a service that addresses those needs, you set yourself up to win, with recurring revenue and strong growth potential.